mdwarfgeek/sfit/README.md

 2014.

-The computationally intensive part of the calculation (grid of sin/cos) is done in parallel using pthreads and optimized for PCs of the 2014 ish era where the fastest method for double precision was to use the fsincos instruction on x87.
-This is probably still true, SSE instructions don't process enough doubles at once to provide a performance gain and in my experience AVX is usually slower than SSE, despite the wider registers, on computers I have access to.
+The computationally intensive part of the calculation (grid of sin/cos) is done in parallel using pthreads.

 Installation procedure should be standard setup.py as for most Python modules.
 Mac should be supported as well as Linux but I don't run a